|

 exceed their specifications.

-There are three common errors types that affect CD quality.
+There are three common errors types that affect CD

+quality.
 They are C1, C2, and CU.

-C1 Errors.
+C1

 C1 Errors refer to the block error rate (BLER), which

-the write process.
-However, the maximum BLER rate for
+process.
+However, the

-a quality recording is an average of 220 errors per second
+quality recording is an average of 220 errors per second

 based on 10 second samples.

-C2 Errors.
+C2

-C2 Errors refer to bytes in a frame (24 bytes per frame,
+C2 Errors refer to bytes in a frame (24 bytes per

-attempt to use error correction to recover lost data.
+use error correction to recover lost

-C2 errors are usually an indication of poor media quality,
+are usually an indication of poor media quality,

 conclusion).

-CU Errors.
+CU

-CU Errors refer to uncorrectable errors that are present
+CU Errors refer to uncorrectable errors that are

-a recorded disc.
-Generally, discs with CU errors cannot be
+Generally, discs with CU

 When errors are the result of physical damage to the disc,

-CIRC Logic - Cross Interleaved Reed-Solomon Code, is used to
+CIRC Logic - Cross Interleaved Reed-Solomon Code, is used

 identify and correct random errors, which allows some

-damaged CDs to play without any distinguishable difference.
+damaged CDs to play without any distinguishable

-CD replicators consider a disc with an average of
+CD replicators consider a disc with an average

-220 C1 errors per second, "a good quality disc."
+of 220 C1 errors per second, "a good quality

-Typically, our masters average less than 1 C1 error per
+less than 1 C1 error per second with absolutely no C2 or

-second with absolutely no C2 or CU errors.
-We have our
+CU errors.
+We have our own standard which states

-own standard which states that in addition to no C2 or CU
+addition to no C2 or CU errors, we will not ship

-errors, we will not ship any disc that averages more than 10
+any disc that averages more than 2 C1 errors per

-C1 errors per second.
-That's 4.5% of the maximum
+second.
+That's .009% of the

-you're going to have your CD professionally replicated, there
+have your CD professionally replicated, there

 is no substitute for a quality master provided by a

 professional mastering facility.
-Mastering isn't just about

-EQ, dynamics, song levels, etc. It's also about
+EQ, dynamics, song levels, etc., it's also about

-providing you with a low error master that will be accepted
+providing you with a low error master that will be

 |